DigitalCognition-GIS/spaceNet/README_ROUGH_NOTES.md

 - if you dont have already - Create an IAM User for AWS CLI Login
 > Source - https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html

-- First attempt to download the data from AWS , dint go right - as seen at Error printout below , that compressed GNUZip file is not at that Path - tar.gz
+- First attempt to download the data from AWS , dint go right - i was following the Download code snippet at the Bottom Right of this page -https://spacenet.ai/las-vegas/ ``` AOI 2 – Vegas – Building Extraction Testing ``` ,  as seen below got an Error  , that compressed GNUZip file - tar.gz , is not at that Path.
+Its possible i misunderstood the instructions to downLoad.

 ```
 aws s3 cp s3://spacenet-dataset/spacenet/SN2_buildings/tarballs/AOI_2_Vegas_test_public.tar.gz .